robertoshimizu/Alura_SpringRestAPI/README.md

 Spring Security is a framework that provides authentication, authorization, and protection against common attacks.

+We configure Spring Security in the `SecurityConfigurations.java` file.

 The WebSecurityConfig class is annotated with `@EnableWebSecurity` to enable Spring Security’s web security support and provide the Spring MVC integration.
 It also extends `WebSecurityConfigurerAdapter` and overrides a couple of its methods